isaaccorley/torchrs/README.md

 <img src="./assets/levircd_plus.png" width="600px"></img>

-The [LEVIR-CD+](https://github.com/AnonymousForACMMM/Dataset) dataset, proposed in ["S2Looking: A Satellite Side-Looking Dataset for Building Change Detection", Shen et al.](https://arxiv.org/abs/2107.09244) is an urban building Change Detection dataset of 985 very high resolution (VHR) 0.5m RGB image pairs extracted from Google Earth.
+The [LEVIR-CD+](https://github.com/AnonymousForACMMM/Dataset) dataset, proposed in ["S2Looking: A Satellite Side-Looking Dataset for Building Change Detection", Shen et al.](https://arxiv.org/abs/2107.09244) is an urban building change detection dataset of 985 1024x1024 0.5m RGB image pairs extracted from Google Earth.
 The dataset contains building/land use change masks from 20 different regions of Texas between 2002-2020 with a time span of 5 years.
 This dataset was proposed along with the S2Looking dataset and is considered the easier version due to the urban locations and near-nadir angles.

 The dataset can be downloaded (3.6GB) using `scripts/download_levircd_plus.sh` and instantiated below: